saifullah857/Intelligent-PDF-question-answering-system-with-LangChain-/README.md

     print("─" * 65)
 ```

-**Example Output:**
+**Sample Output:**

 ```
-🔍 Query: What is the encoder-decoder architecture?
+🔍 Query : What is the encoder-decoder architecture?
 ═════════════════════════════════════════════════════════════════

   📌 Rank #1  |  Similarity: 0.8742
   📄 Source   : data/pdfs/attention_paper.pdf
   📃 Page     : 3

   The encoder maps an input sequence to a sequence of continuous representations z.
-Given z, the decoder generates an output sequence one element at a time...
+Given z, the decoder generates an output sequence of symbols one element at a time...
 ─────────────────────────────────────────────────────────────────
 ```